SPO-VCS: An End-to-End Smart Predict-then-Optimize Framework with Alternating Differentiation Method for Relocation Problems in Large-Scale Vehicle Crowd Sensing: Introduction

 In recent years, the development of ubiquitous mobile devices such as mobile phones has significantly advanced the field of mobile crowd sensing (MCS) \citep{ganti2011mobile}.
 Compared with the traditional fixed sensor networks, MCS offers more flexible and extensive coverage of sensing information while reducing the installation and collection cost \citep{li2018high}.
 Individuals participating in MCS utilize the built-in smart sensors in mobile devices such as cameras and GPS, to sense the surroundings and gather city-wide information \citep{li2022unified}.

 The MCS can be categorized into community sensing (CS) and vehicle crowd sensing (VCS) based on different types of sensor hosts \citep{ji2023survey}.
 CS utilizes sensors installed in mobile devices, while VCS leverages the sensing capabilities of vehicles to collect city-wide data \citep{xu2019ilocus}.
 Host vehicles of VCS include taxis \citep{honicky2008n}, trams \citep{saukh2014route}, buses \citep{kang2016public}, and unmanned aerial vehicles (UAVs) \citep{li2022investigating}.
 In general, the advantages of VCS in terms of temporal duration, geographical coverage, reliability, and consistency make it particularly suitable for scenarios requiring continuous, full coverage, and high-quality data \citep{ji2023survey}.
-Consequently, VCS is instrumental in domains that require high-precision data, such as infrastructure monitoring \citep{song2020deep, hasenfratz2015deriving, liu2022ubiquitous}, traffic state estimation \citep{guo2022sensing, zhu2014mobile} and traffic management \citep{ji2023trip, dai2023exploring}.